 Berto Boyd began his musical training on the piano at age 5 and has been playing guitar for over 30 years.
 A rigorous musician and a careful researcher, Berto has studied in Spain and performed throughout the United States with some of the world’s finest Flamenco, Classical and Jazz artists.
 Born into a family of artists, which includes famed lead singer, Brandon Boyd of the multi-platinum band Incubus, he is one of the rare and few Americans who has dedicated his musical dreams to mastering the art of the Spanish guitar and composing original Flamenco music.

-He currently resides in the great Pacific Northwest where he is now the Artistic Director of the Corvallis Guitar Society, the Musical Director of the newly formed group Flamenco Pacifico, and the owner of the international guitar instruction series, Flamenco Guitar Class.
-Berto is endorsed by Hannabach Strings, Shelton-Farretta Guitars, and MiniFlex Mics.
+He currently resides in Portland, Oregon where he is musical director for Flamenco Pacifico, artistic director of the Corvallis Guitar Society and the owner of the international guitar instruction series, Flamenco Guitar Class.
+His first original solo publication “12 Flamenco Etudes” was recently released in February 2018.
+Berto has artist endorsements by Hannabach Strings, MiniFlex Mics, and Shelton-Farretta guitars.

 The son of a bebop saxophonist, Grant Ruiz has played classical guitar since he was 10 years old.
 After studying flamenco in Spain and with several renowned artists in the U.S., he became an active performer and teacher in Southern Oregon.
 Aside from classical music and flamenco, Grant has been influenced by jazz and rock music and Native American flute, which he studied with R. Carlos Nakai.